-A pulmonary hamartoma is a benign neoplasm composed of cartilage, connective tissue, muscle, fat, and bone.
-It is one of the commonest benign tumours of the lung 11 and accounts for approximately 8% of all lung neoplasms 5 and 6% of solitary pulmonary nodules 6 .
+Pulmonary hamartomas (alternative plural: hamartomata) are benign neoplasms composed of cartilage, connective tissue, muscle, fat, and bone.
+It is one of the most common benign tumors of the lung and accounts for ~8% of all lung neoplasms and 6% of solitary pulmonary nodules.

-Patients usually present in the 4th and 5th decades of life.
-There is a recognised male predilection (M:F being ~ 2-3:1).
+Patients usually present in the 4th and 5th decades of life and they are very uncommon in children.
+There is a recognized male predilection (M:F = 2.5:1).
 Most lesions are diagnosed incidentally.

 Pulmonary hamartomas are usually asymptomatic and found incidentally when imaging the chest for other reasons.
-It can occasionally present with haemoptysis, bronchial obstruction and cough (especially endobronchial types) 6.
+It can occasionally present with hemoptysis, bronchial obstruction, and cough (especially endobronchial types) 6.

-Hamartomas may be chondromatous or leiomyomatous (the former being more common) or a mixture.
-They are unencapsulated, lobulated tumours with connective tissue septa.
+Hamartomas may be chondromatous (more common), leiomyomatous, or a mixture.
+At least two mesenchymal elements are present in them.
+They are unencapsulated, lobulated tumors with connective tissue septa.

 As with any hamartoma it is composed of tissues that normally constitute in the lung and bronchi.
 The tissue elements, although mature, are disorganized.
 On rare occasion, they contain principally fatty tissue, in which case they are called lipomatous hamartomas or endobronchial lipomas.

-The vast majority of pulmonary hamartomas are located peripherally within the lungs (>90%), with endobronchial representing only 1.4-10% of such lesions 10-11.
+The vast majority of pulmonary hamartomas are located peripherally within the lungs (>90%), with endobronchial hamartomas representing only ~5% (range 1.4-10%) of such lesions 10-11.